What you need to consider when appointing mentors and advisors for your business in the time it takes to make a playlist.

 Advisers are involved in the strategic direction of the company.
 They have specific industry knowledge, offer you their consultative expertise, bring credibility to your business and increase your odds of success with potential investors.

-It’s common to have a group of advisers in an advisory board, which is generally comprised of investors or other people with a vested interest in the company, or they can be paid consultants.
+It’s common to have a group of advisors in an advisory board, which is generally comprised of investors or other people with a vested interest in the company, or they can be paid consultants.

 On the other hand, mentors tend to be people who are invested in your development as a person and business leader.